fact-project/shifthelper/docs/convince_us.md

 We think the shifthelper v1.1.4 is very stable.
 So we want to avoid any changes to the code, apart form the necessary bug fixes, that might turn up.

-However already now 2 future changes are foreseen:
+However already now a future change is foreseen, that will need changes in the code base.

 ## Mutual Cross Check